raspberrypilearning/custom-pi-desktop/en/step_2.md

 --- /task ---

-With the default background color and text settings it's hard to read the icon labels on the desktop.
-This is because there's not enough contrast (difference) between the two colours.
+With the default background colour and text settings, it is hard to read the icon labels on the desktop.
+This is because there is not enough contrast (difference) between the two colours.

 ![screenshot](images/custom-contrast.png)

-You can change these settings to get background and text colours with better contrast so that the label text is easier to read.
+You can change these settings to get background and text colours with better contrast, so that the labels are easier to read.

 --- task ---